Lone-blot/LONEY/README.md

 Sexuality ~ Pansexual and poly
 Favorite color ~ Black (idgaf if you say it's not a color)

+T/B/S ~ Bottom all the way

+RS ~ I'm taken by my love~

 **fav songs atm**

 *Call down the dragon*